remind101/empire/README.md

 **Caveats**

 1. `emp login` won't work by default if you're running on a non-standard port.
-   Once you emp login, you'll need to change the appropriate `machine` entry in your `~/.netrc` to include to port.
+   Once you `emp login`, you'll need to change the appropriate `machine` entry in your `~/.netrc` to include to port.

    ```